machinable-org/machinable/docs/guide/tasks.md

 ## Code backups

-machinable automatically backups the code base at execution time in a zip file that can be used to reproduce the results.
+machinable automatically backs up the code base at execution time in a zip file that can be used to reproduce the results.
 Note that the project directory needs to be under Git-version control to determine which files are included and ignored during the backup (.gitignore file).
 To disable code backups, set `storage` to `{'code_backup': False 'storage': 's3://bucket'}`.

 ## Randomness and reproducibility